April 2

 10:30 am – Good Friday Liturgy

-7:00 pm – Church-on-Tap
+7:00 pm – Church on Tap

 8:00 am – Holy Eucharist